 THE BLACK CONDOR: THE MAN WHO COULD FLY LIKE A BIRD

-For those who may be so interested, pertinent follow-up information regarding the opening two paragraphs can be found at the following links:
+For those who may be so interested, pertinent follow-up information regarding various aspects of the opening two paragraphs of the "Third Flight" section can be found by going to following links:

 THE GLIDER CHUTE: